-Any student declaring an Area of Concentration must take a minimum of 12 credit hours from the list below.
+Any student declaring an Area of Concentration must take all courses from the list below.

 SOC 101 Introduction to Sociology 3 hrs.

 SOC 111 Social Problems 3 hrs.

 SOC 224 Marriage and the Family 3 hrs.

-Sociology E Elective 3 hrs.
+Socio logv E lective 3 hrs.

-A general suggested model for the AA/AS/AES/AFA degree for a full-time student is available on page 83.
+A general suggested model for the AA/AS/AES/AFA degree for a full-time student is available on page 81.
 The minimum total number of credit hours required for the AA or AS degree is 64.